kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# A Framework Can Minimize Its Own Overhead Without Controlling Everything
+## A Framework Can Minimize Its Own Overhead Without Controlling Everything { #framework-minimize-overhead }

 This leads to an important principle: